Calistoga AVA

-Calistoga is an American Viticultural Area located in the northern portion of California's Napa Valley AVA.
-The appellation is distinguished by its volcanic soil, high temperatures up to 100 F during the day, and cool nights during the growing season due to breezes from the Russian River, causing the highest diurnal temperature variation in the Napa Valley—up to 50 F-change.
+The appellation abuts the Diamond Mountain District to the south and west, the St. Helena to the southeast, and the Howell Mountain is a short way to the east.
+The appellation is distinguished by its volcanic soil, high temperatures up to 100 F during the day, and cool nights during the growing season due to breezes from the Russian River, causing the highest diurnal temperature variation in the Napa Valley up to 50 F-change.